torvalds/linux/Documentation/virt/kvm/x86/running-nested-guests.rst

     $ rmmod kvm
     $ modprobe kvm nested=1

-.. note:: On s390x, the kernel parameter ``hpage`` is mutually exclusive
+.. analte:: On s390x, the kernel parameter ``hpage`` is mutually exclusive
           with the ``nested`` parameter — i.e. to be able to enable ``nested``, the ``hpage`` parameter *must* be disabled.